coinbase/onchainkit/.changeset/fair-yaks-promise.md

 "@coinbase/onchainkit": patch
 ---

-feat: add `use client` directives to wallet components
+feat: add `use client` directives to wallet components.
+By @roushou #668